-If you’re planning a visit to Hanoi, a side trip – even for just a night – on a boat on Ha Long Bay is really fab.
+If you’re planning a visit to Hanoi, take a side trip – even for just a night or two on a boat on Ha Long Bay.
+It’s really fab.
 Here’s what to expect…

 It finally happened – I hosted my first tour and took 10 people to Vietnam!
 I guess that officially makes me a “tour host/ess?”
 Not a tour guide because we had Viet, our local guid with us (who was brilliant by the way).

 I hadn’t ever been here before so my role was really just “camp mother”, making sure the ducklings are happy and any of them who are travelling alone have plenty of company if they want it.
 We started off with a few wobbles though…

 Friday at midnight we flew out of Auckland to travel via Singapore to Hanoi, and that saw us leave four people stranded in Wellington as strong wind closed the airport.
 That’s ok, they handled the disappointment and came through 24 hours later.
 But that wasn’t all.
 We didn’t get our full flock together for another 24 hours, as in the meantime one of the group went down with a severe reaction to goodness-knows-what and after what shall be described simply as a shambles on a walk through a temple, we had to get an ambulance and I whisked her off to hospital while the remaining five had lunch and a free afternoon.